MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

     en: "Progress report on solution DP2",
     sk: "Priebežná správa o riešení DP2"
   ),
+  dp3: (
+    en: "Master's Thesis",
-  dp3: (en: "Master's Thesis", sk: "Diplomová práca") )
+    sk: "Diplomová práca"

-#import "@preview/wordometer:0.1.4": word-count, total-words

-// TODO: have it pass as argument from thesis object
-// For Slovak use "sk"
-// #set text(lang: "en")

-// for counting words
-#show: word-count
+    )
+)

 // TODO: add parameter for 2nd consultant or supervisor (Departmental advisor / Consultant)
 // SK: Pedagogický vedúci - Konzultant
+//
+// TODO: fix pagebreaks to be like in a book, where every chapter starts on odd page
+// TODO: fix numbering to be like in a book (on specific side when page is even/odd)
+// TODO: fix numbering of appendices (first fix appendices in general)

 #let thesis(
-  title: [The title of the thesis],
+  title: (en: "The title of the thesis", sk: "Názov práce"),
   author: "Placeholder for name", // "name surname" with titles in double quotes
   studyProgram: (en: "Informatics", sk: "Informatika"),
   studyField: "9.2.1 Computer Science",